 8. La Isla De Las Munecas or the “Island of the Dead Dolls” – Mexico

-The island is also known as the “Island of the Dead Dolls“.
+As one of the extremely scary abandoned islands, it is also known as the “Island of the Dead Dolls“.
 In fact, this is an artificial island built near Laguna de Teshuilo, Mexico.
 Starting in 1950, thousands of dolls were hung on the tree by the owner of the island, Julian Santana Barrera, to ward off the spirit of a young girl who died nearby.

 9. Mamula – Montenegro